 As well as being a major cost, diesel and electricity are also significant contributors to GHG emissions.
 So maximising energy efficiency can not only help your bottom line, but also help support the industry's push for sustainability.

 Other sources of GHG emissions in cotton production are from biologically generated soil emissions and from indirect energy use, related to the energy consumed by production processes used to create farm inputs such as fertiliser (particularly nitrogen) and chemicals.
-The biological release of emissions due to soil tillage/disturbance and applications of nitrogen fertiliser can be determined by using the Cotton Greenhouse Gas Calculator.

 Energy saving practices:

 - Significant efficiency gains can be made by optimising pump performance to reduce diesel consumption.
 Improved pump efficiency can also lead to increased water flow rates.
 More timely irrigation and improved crop yield can result from assessment of in-field irrigation performances completed as part of this process.

 - Moving from conventional tillage to minimum tillage can create savings of around 10 percent of fuel use on farm.

 - Ensuring equipment is well maintained and operating efficiently is particularly important for high energy use operations such as picking.

 - LPG Gas: injected into diesel engines improves diesel combustion and creates a slightly cheaper energy source than pure diesel.
 There are many suppliers with ‘off the shelf’ injection systems that will suit most motors.
 Importantly, this is only the case for electronically injected diesel engines.
 LPG injection increases costs for mechanically injected engines.
 LPG electronic injection systems release lower emissions than diesel.